asakchris/ecs-volume/README.md

-### Deploy Spring Boot Application in ECS Cluster with Volume
+### Deploy Spring Boot Application in ECS Fargate Cluster with EFS Volume
+Refer [this](https://aws.amazon.com/blogs/aws/amazon-ecs-supports-efs/) link for more details.
 #### Build
-Build images in local registry:
+Build images in the local registry:
 ```
 mvn package
 ```
-Build images in local registry and push into remote registry:
+Build images in the local registry and push into the remote registry:
 ```
 mvn deploy
 ```